 - You may have only 10 overdue items on your card at a time.

 - Maximum overdue fine on a returned overdue item, excluding preloaded e-readers, is $5.
 Maximum overdue fine on a preloaded e-reader is $50.

-- If you find & return a lost item within a year of the original checkout date and you have already paid the full replacement price, that amount will be refunded.
+- If you find and return a lost item you have already paid for within 60 days of payment, you will be refunded the replacement cost.
 However, the $5 processing fee is not refundable.

 - Pay fines online or at the Library by Mastercard, Visa, Discover, or American Express.

 (You can donate online, too.)
 Call Circulation 614-486-2951 with any questions.

 - People ages 60 & older are exempt from overdue fines for all materials except movies & video games and preloaded e-readers.

 - There will be a grace period of three days after the due date on movies & video games for ages 60 & older, if returned within the three-day grace period.
 On the fourth day, fines accrue for all dates after the original due date.
 (For example, if a movie is due on Monday, there is no fine for returning it on Tuesday, Wednesday or Thursday.
 But, if it is returned on Friday, there is a $5 fine for being four days overdue.)